flutter/flutter-intellij/CONTRIBUTING.md

 * In the "Project Structure" dialog (`File | Project Structure`):
   - Select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure the JDK
     - Point it to the directory of the jbr which is under the IDEA's content (e.g. `IntelliJ IDEA CE.app/Contents/jbr`)
-    - Change the name to `IntelliJ IDEA jbr 11`
+    - Change the name to `IntelliJ IDEA jbr 17`
   - Select "Platform Settings > SDKs" click the "+" sign at the top "Add New SDK (Alt+Insert)" to configure an IntelliJ Platform Plugin SDK
     - Point it to the directory of the content which is under the IDEA's installation (e.g, `IntelliJ IDEA CE.app/Contents`)
     - Change the name to `IntelliJ IDEA Community Edition`
-    - Change the "Internal Java Platform" to `IntelliJ IDEA jbr 11`
+    - Change the "Internal Java Platform" to `IntelliJ IDEA jbr 17`
-    - Extend it with additional plugin libraries by adding to `Classpath`:
-      - plugins/git4idea/lib/git4idea.jar
-      - plugins/android/lib/android.jar
-      - plugins/yaml/lib/yaml.jar
-* In the "Java Compiler" preference page, make sure that the "Project bytecode version" is set to `11` or `Same as language level`
+* In the "Java Compiler" preference page, make sure that the "Project bytecode version" is set to `Same as language level`
-* In the "Kotlin Compiler" preference page, make sure that the "Target JVM Version" is set to `11` or `Same as language level`
+* In the "Kotlin Compiler" preference page, make sure that the "Target JVM Version" is set to `Same as language level`
 * One-time Dart plugin install - first-time a new IDE is installed and run you will need to install the Dart plugin
-  - Find `Plugins` (in Settings/Preferences) and install the Dart plugin, then restart the IDE
+  - Find `Plugins` (in Settings/Preferences) and install the Dart plugin, then restart the IDE, if needed
 * Open the flutter-intellij project in IntelliJ (select and open the directory of the flutter-intellij repository).
   - If you see a popup with "Gradle build scripts found", confirm loading the Gradle project and confirm that you trust it
   - Ignore suggestion for protobuf-java plugin, unless you want it